Stripe, Inc.: Corporate finance

+Atlas

+On 14 February 2016, the company launched the Atlas platform to help start-ups register as US corporations, targeting foreign entrepreneurs.
+The platform was originally invitation-only.
+In March 2016, Cuba was added to the list of countries covered under the program.
+Originally, companies registered using Atlas were set up as Delaware-based C corporations.
+As of 30 April 2018, the option to be registered as limited liability companies was added.
+Companies set up using Atlas automatically had a business bank account and Stripe merchant account set up.

+Link

+In May 2021, Stripe launched Link, a service for saving and auto-filling payment details when paying via Stripe.
+The service supported payments in over 185 countries and Stripe reported plans to make it available to platform businesses through its API.
+In September 2025, Patrick Collison announced that Link had surpassed 200 million users.

 Other

 In 2018, Stripe started a publishing company named Stripe Press to promote ideas that support businesses.

 In 2019, Stripe began offering loans and credit cards to businesses in the United States.
 The company stated that loans are approved automatically using machine-learning models, with no human intervention.
 The following year, the company introduced Stripe Treasury, which provides its platform users APIs to embed financial services, allowing their customers to send, receive, and store funds.